fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 ### 6. SAS Partners With Airbus For Hydrogen-Powered Flights

-Airbus, SAS, Swedavia, Vattenfall and Avinor join forces to explore hydrogen-powered flights in Norway and Sweden.
-A major collaboration has been announced to investigate the feasibility of hydrogen-fueled aircraft, the goal is to develop a framework for the rollout of hydrogen-powered flights in both countries.
+Airbus, SAS, Swedavia, Vattenfall, and Avinor join forces to explore hydrogen-powered flights in Norway and Sweden.
+A significant collaboration has been announced to investigate the feasibility of hydrogen-fueled aircraft; the goal is to develop a framework for the rollout of hydrogen-powered flights in both countries.

-Hydrogen is seen as a promising alternative to fossil fuels for aviation, as it produces zero carbon dioxide emissions when produced from renewable electricity.
-The partnership will study hydrogen aircraft concepts and operations, regulatory requirements, infrastructure, supply, fuel storage and refueling at airports.
+Hydrogen is seen as a promising alternative to fossil fuels for aviation, as it produces zero carbon dioxide emissions from renewable electricity.
+The partnership will study hydrogen aircraft concepts and operations, regulatory requirements, infrastructure, supply, fuel storage, and airport refueling.

 <img src="../assets/img/eurobonus-updates-feb-2024/airbus-h2.webp" style="max-width:400px;width:100%" alt="Airbus and SAS will cooperate on hydrogen-powered flights." class="noborder"/>